blzzrd/ComputerVisionFinal/README.md

 Implementing the Teknomo-Fernandez Algorithm as found in https://arxiv.org/abs/1510.00889

+Implementation for the Monte-Carlo inspired algorithm adapted from https://www.researchgate.net/publication/273391116_A_Monte-Carlo-based_Algorithm_for_Background_Generation.

 Orchestrated by
   Alejandro Castaneda
   Renee Wu

 =======

 Test video:
 Here are some test videos used in previous research:
 1. The Wallpaper dateset (commonly used): https://www.microsoft.com/en-us/download/details.aspx?id=54651